eshinesimida/PathPertDrug/README.md

-# PathPertDrug
-a software package for prioritization of candidate cancer drugs based on pathway perturbation
+# PathPertDrug:a software package for drug repurposing in cancer based on pathway perturbation

 library(devtools)
 devtools::install_github('eshinesimida/PathPertDrug')